cecton/blog/content/posts/rust-and-arduino-part1.md

     press twice the reset button.
 I found that on
     [a doc](https://cdn.sparkfun.com/datasheets/Dev/Arduino/Boards/32U4Note.pdf)
     on the website of the shop, in the "Documents" section.
-When it's done, immediately you must run the `avrdude` command.
+When it's done, you must run the `avrdude` command immediately.
 You will see that it is possible that the serial device has changed (`/dev/ttyACM0` to `/dev/ttyACM1`).
 That's because your board has rebooted.